 Clicking on the red Quit button shuts down the app.
 Doing so will disconnect you from any connection you had with the app, leaving your Internet traffic exposed and unsecure, unless you have the Lockdown mode setting enabled.

-There are many settings in Preferences and they will be described below.
+There are many settings in VPN settings and they will be described below.
 To see them all you can scroll down with the mouse scroll wheel or use the scroll bar in the right edge.

 If this is enabled then the Mullvad app will start up when your computer's operating system has started.